nathankurt/k8s-cert/notes/core-concepts.md

 * Why do we need replica set
   * If something happens and pod fails, users will no longer be ale to access our application
-  * to prevent users from losing access to our app, we would like to have more than one insance or pod running at the same time.
+  * to prevent users from losing access to our app, we would like to have more than one instance or pod running at the same time.
   * Replication controller helps us run multiple instances of a single pod in the kubernetes cluster and providing high availability
 * Can you use replication controller if you plan on using a single pod?
-  * **NO** Even if you havea single pod, the replication controller can help by automatically bringing up a new pod when the existing one fails.
+  * **NO** Even if you have a single pod, the replication controller can help by automatically bringing up a new pod when the existing one fails.
   * Thus the replication controller ensures that the specified number of parts are running at all times.

 * Also need to create multiple pods to share load across them.